twobulls/easy-genomics/README.md

 2. Copy the `${easy-genomics root-dir}/config/easy-genomics.example.yaml` as `${easy-genomics root-dir}/config/easy-genomics.yaml`
 and edit the Shared and Back-End settings for your deployment environment.

+   Please ensure each of the settings are enclosed with quotes `'...'` to enforce explicit string values.

+   * NOTE: The quotation for the `aws-account-id` setting is mandatory if the AWS Account ID starts with `00...`.

    For convenience, the `easy-genomics.yaml` configuration file can support multiple configurations, but each will require a Unique Identifier for the collection of configuration settings.
 The example below illustrates the `dev` and `prod` configuration settings.